Anandpur Sahib: Festivals and fairs

-Anandpur Sahib features a major festival and gathering of Sikhs every year on the occasion of Hola Mohalla.
+Anandpur Sahib features a major festival and gathering of Sikhs every year on the occasion of Hola Mohalla, which is celebrated one day prior to Holi.
 This tradition dates back to the times of the 10th Guru, Guru Gobind Singh.
 The guru decreed that the occasion of the festival of Holi be the occasion for the display of the martial spirit of his people.
 He gave this festival of Holi the Sikh name of 'Hola Mohalla'.
-Each year Hola Mohalla marks the congregation of nearly 20,00,000 Sikhs from all over the country for a festival of colour and gaiety.
+Each year Hola Mohalla marks the congregation of nearly 20,00,000 (2,000,000) Sikhs from all over the country for a festival of colour and gaiety.
 The festival, among other things, remembers the creation of Khalsa on the Baisakhi day in 1699.

 The fair lasts for three days.
 The Gurudwaras are specially decorated for the occasion.
 During Hola Mohalla, Anandpur Sahib wears a festive appearance and hums with activities in March.
 Community conferences and religious functions are also organized.
 On this occasion, Nihangs from all over the country gather for the celebrations.
 The highlight is a huge procession by the Nihangs, clad in their traditional dress and weapons, on the last day of the fair.
 The procession starts from the headquarters of the Nihangs, opposite Gurudwara Anandgarh Sahib, and passes through the bazaar, goes to village Agampur and reaches the fort of Holgarh, the place where Guru Gobind Singh used to celebrate this fair.
 Thereafter, the procession heads toward the sandy bed of Charan Ganga, where demonstration of martial games including riding, tent pegging, sword-wielding, etc. are witnessed by a large number of people.

 Baisakhi in 1999, at Anandpur Sahib marked the completion of 300 years of the birth of the Khalsa.
 It was on Baisakhi day in 1699 that Guru Gobind Singh baptised the Panj Pyaras at the place where Takht Sri Keshgarh Sahib stands.